ibm-cloud-docs/transit-gateway/helpful-tips.md

 * Dynamic VPN connections require the VPN gateway to be attached to a transit gateway before traffic can flow.
 * After a VPN gateway is attached to a transit gateway, the local ASN cannot be changed.
 * To configure a VPN as a backup for a Direct Link connection, you must ensure that routes from the Direct Link are preferred.
 To do so, you can leverage mechanisms, such as AS Path prepending or MED (Multi-Exit Discriminator) on your on-premises device.
+* Only VPN gateways with dynamic routing enabled are available to connect to a transit gateway.
+The selected region and zone determine which Transit Gateway routers the VPN gateway connects to.
+* Specifying a zone is optional if the VPN gateway and the transit gateway are in the same multi-zone region (MZR); in that case, the connection uses the VPN gateway's zone.

+### CIDR block requirements
+{: #vpn-cidr-requirements}

 * When you create a VPN gateway connection, you must define a CIDR block for the GRE tunnel IP addresses.
 Use an [RFC 1918](https://datatracker.ietf.org/doc/html/rfc1918){: external} private address range, which does not require an additional **Delegate-VPC** route.
 The CIDR block must be a minimum of `/27` and must not overlap with any other connection CIDRs configured on the transit gateway.

    If you assign a CIDR to a VPN gateway that is outside the standard private IP ranges (`10.0.0.0/8`, `172.16.0.0/12`, or `192.168.0.0/16`), you must manually add routes in the VPC routing table (in the same zone as the VPN gateway) to enable proper traffic flow.
 You have two options: